Impatiens glandulifera aka Himalayan Balsam

 Himalayan Balsam, Indian Balsam, Policeman's Helmet, Jewelweed Policeman's Helmet

-How to care for Himalayan Balsam
+How difficult is it to take care of Himalayan Balsam

 Himalayan Balsam presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.